asyncapi/training/VIDEO_3_SCRIPT.md

 AsyncAPI is an open-source specification that aims to make working with EDA as easy as it is to work with REST APIs today.

+An important step the initiative took towards its consolidation was to partner with Postman at the end of 2020, a leading collaborative platform developing APIs.
+This partnership allows investment in a dedicated department working full time on AsyncAPI spec, tools and community-building aspects.

 The strategy is to continue improving, implementing resources that make it more complete and solid.
-This has led to an agreement of joinment between AsyncAPI Initiative and the Linux Foundation last year.
+This has led to an agreement of joinment between AsyncAPI Initiative and the Linux Foundation in 2021.
 As a result AsyncAPI Initiative is fostered and hosted by a neutral foundation that guarantees the long-term sustainability and success of the project.

-Another important step the initiative took towards its consolidation was to partner with Postman at the end of 2020, a leading collaborative platform developing APIs.
-This partnership allows investment in a dedicated department working full time on AsyncAPI spec, tools and community-building aspects.

 AsyncAPI Initiative currently aims to accomplish three main goals: